Federal Financial Supervisory Authority: Creation of BaFin and early development

-In 2003 changes to the Banking Act (KWG) gave BaFin further responsibility to monitor the creditworthiness of financial institutions and to collect detailed information from those institutions.
+In 2003 changes to the Kreditwesengesetz (KWG) gave BaFin further responsibility to monitor the creditworthiness of financial institutions and to collect detailed information from those institutions.
 The aim was to increase customer protection and the reputation of the financial system.
 It shares responsibility here with the Bundesbank.
 As of 2015, BaFin is in transition, after major responsibilities for banking supervision shifted to the purview of the European Central Bank in November 2014.